Ned Dowd

-Ned Dowd (born May 26, 1950 in Boston, Massachusetts) is an American film producer and former actor.
+Ned Dowd (born May 26, 1950) is an American film producer and former actor.

-Career
+Hockey career

 After graduating from Bowdoin College in 1972, Dowd earned a master's degree at McGill University and played professional hockey.
+He was signed originally by the St. Louis Blues of the NHL and assigned to their minor league affiliate Johnstown Jets, for whom he played during the 1973–74 and 1974-75 seasons.
+He also played minor league hockey for the Kalamazoo Wings of the IHL during the 1974-75 season.

+Film career

-The film, Slap Shot (1977), written by his sister, Nancy Dowd, is based in part on his experiences playing in the minor leagues.
-Dowd appeared in the film as notorious hockey player Ogie Ogelthorpe.
-His wife, Nancy N. Dowd (not to be confused with his sister), also appears in the movie.
+The film Slap Shot (1977), written by his sister, Nancy Dowd, is based in part on his experiences playing in the minor leagues.
+Dowd served as technical advisor for the film and appeared in the film as notorious hockey player Ogie Ogelthorpe.
+His role as technical advisor included training star Paul Newman on how to play and coach ice hockey.
+Film critic Pauline Kael suggested that the Slap Shot character Ned Brandon was based on Dowd.
+His wife, Nancy N. Dowd (not to be confused with his sister), also appears in the movie as the wife of one of the players.

+Besides serving as an advisor on Slap Shot, he also served as a technical advisor for the 1977 TV drama The Deadliest Season.
 He continued to occasionally act until 1996, but focused his career on becoming an assistant director and eventually a line producer.
 He had small parts in several films, the last being Bottle Rocket (1996), and has been a producer of such films as The Last of the Mohicans (1992), Shanghai Noon (2000), Wonder Boys (2000), and Apocalypto (2006).